Tokyo Metro 02 series: Withdrawal

 A fleet of 53 new six-car trains was introduced in fiscal 2018 to replace the 02 series trains by fiscal 2023.
 The new trains are classified as Tokyo Metro 2000 series.

-The last 02 series set was withdrawn in December 2024.
+The last 02 series set was withdrawn on 29 December 2024.

 Overseas use

 Two 02 series cars were transferred to FEATI University in the Philippines for training use.